ChromiumOS-Guy/Android-Debloater/README.md

 ## tips:
-if you want to delete a bunch of android packages say all google packages you can use this command
+if you want to search a bunch of android packages on you're phone say all google packages you can use this command to list all packages with google in there name (on linux)
 ```shell
 adb shell pm list packages | grep google
 ```